-The primary aim of Farmers Markets is to support local farmers and producers, who sell produce they have grown or made to their local community.
+The primary aim of Farmers' Markets is to support local farmers and producers, who sell produce they have grown or made to their local community.

-The Farmers’ Market movement started in the UK in the 1990s as a result of poor farm prices, leading to any family farms needing a viable local route to market their produce.
+The Farmers’ Market movement started in the UK in the 1990s as a result of poor farm prices, leading to many family farms needing a viable local route to market their produce.
 Today there are markets across the UK providing thousands of farmers with a real lifeline.

-But what is a farmers market and how do you know when you find one?
+But what is a Farmers' Market and how do you know when you find one?

 You should find real life farmers trading at the market.

 If the product is not a farm product you should meet with the producer; this could be the baker, cook, curer or jam maker and they should source their ingredients as close to your market as possible.

 The farmers and producers should come from your area; they should be part of your community where possible.
 Sometimes they may come from farther afield but only if they can't get the products from a local producer.

 To help you, as a consumer, to know easily whether or not you are at a "real Farmers' Market" we have created a simple certification scheme for Farmers' Markets.
 This is built around ten core principles.

 If you go to a market and see our sign, you know it's a "real Farmers' Market".
 If it does not have the logo, it may be a good idea to encourage them to get involved.

 The Ten Core Principles of a Real Farmers’ Market